BlueskyBV/Easy_Web_Remote_Control-ESP32-/README.md

 remote.setHold("right", 500); // ms
 remote.setDelay("backward", 200); // ms

-Examples
+-Examples

-The library comes with a Basic_Usage example.
+The library comes with a BasicUsage example.
 Copy the folder to your Arduino examples directory or open it directly from the IDE:

-Basic_Usage: Demonstrates buttons, slider, and callbacks.
+BasicUsage: Demonstrates buttons, slider, and callbacks.

-License
+-License

 MIT License.
 See LICENSE for details.

 Notes for Users

 Tested on ESP32 boards only.

-Use recommended library versions to avoid breaking changes.
+Use recommended libraries.

 Web interface runs at http://192.168.4.1/ by default in AP mode.

+Use, change and customize the library based on your project's needs!